 "What do a bunch of beach boys (and gal) know about hillbilly music?
 Brackish Water Jamboree named their roots-music free-for-all after the swampy confluence from which they hail: Tidewater, Virginia.
 But in just over two years since their formation, they've experienced some success extending beyond their hometown.
 They've shared the bill with roots-greats such as Dom Flemons, Hackensaw Boys, The Steel Wheels, and The Honey Dewdrops; their single 'Home' was featured on the cult-revered Americana music website No Depression; and their full-length self-titled debut album (co-produced by Mark Padgett) reached the top 40 of iTunes' "New Country Music" chart the month of its release (February 2016).

-"[O]ne of the most entertaining bands around!" - Peter Pittman, Owner of Iconic VA Roots Venue: The Hampton Taphouse
+"[O]ne of the most entertaining bands around!" - Peter Pittman, Founder of Hampton Brewgrass Festival

 “Brackish Water Jamboree is an eclectic mix of foot-stomping bluegrass, old-time folk and classic Americana pulled together with a high-energy performance and one extraordinary stage presence.
 Brackish Water Jamboree is a band that will bring down the house and bring the audience to their feet time and time again.”